pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 [Project-based learning](https://www.wpi.edu/project-based-learning/why-pbl) is
 founded on the idea that meaningful, applied projects are the best way to teach a topic.
-This works especially well in the data science space and has been found to be particularly effective with underrepresented groups.
-In fact I implemented and collected data on this in a [previous project](https://www.leahwasser.com/training-diverse-communities-earth-data-science-corps) that I designed and ran when I was in academia.
+This works especially well in the data science space, and has been found to be particularly effective with underrepresented groups.
+In fact, I implemented and collected data on this in a [previous project](https://www.leahwasser.com/training-diverse-communities-earth-data-science-corps) that I designed and ran when I was in academia.